leotiger/grav-plugin-studioeditor/README.md

 [StackEdit](https://stackedit.io)

 Carlos Mújica, an artist from Colombia for his artwork and my gratitude for offering me some of his works.
-I offered him a website and I thought, let's do it with GRAV.
+I offered him a website for his gift and I thought, let's do it with GRAV.
 Without him Studioeditor wouldn't have been released to the wild.

 ### ToDo